thousandyears/OptionalSubscripts/README.md

 ```

-There is also `Any?.Pond` actor that turns a chunky data source (like a document-oriented database) into routed data streams of arbitrary granularity:
+The package also includes `Any?.Pond` actor that turns a chunky data source (like a document-oriented database) into routed data streams of arbitrary granularity:

 ```swift
 let db = SomeDatabase() // conforms to Geyser protocol and streams entire documents